zachgibson/react-native-parallax-swiper/README.md

 ## Ways to use this component

-1. You have a background image (GIFs included) that parallaxes while your UI moves at the ScrollView speed:
+1. You have a background image that parallaxes while your UI moves at the ScrollView speed

 ![Example 1](https://raw.githubusercontent.com/zachgibson/react-native-parallax-swiper/master/example-1.gif)

-2. You have no background image and all of your UI parallaxes:
+2. You have no background image and all of your UI parallaxes

 ![Example 2](https://raw.githubusercontent.com/zachgibson/react-native-parallax-swiper/master/example-2.gif)